Alice (Friday the 13th): Films

-Alice first appears in the original Friday the 13th (1980).
-The film depicts Alice as an aspiring artist hired as a counselor at Camp Crystal Lake.
-After numerous killings at the camp by an unseen assailant, Alice manages to survive, largely by chance.
-Alice ultimately decapitates the villain, revealed to be Mrs. Voorhees, driven to kill by the death by drowning of her young son, Jason, which she blamed on negligent camp counselors.
+Alice Hardy (Adrienne King) first appears in the original Friday the 13th (1980) as an aspiring artist hired as a counselor at Camp Crystal Lake.
+After numerous killings at the camp by an unseen assailant, Alice manages to survive.
+Alice ultimately decapitates the villain, revealed to be Mrs. Pamela Voorhees (Betsy Palmer), driven to kill by the death by drowning of her young son, Jason (Ari Lehman), which she blamed on negligent camp counselors.
 The film ends with a dream sequence: Alice's nightmare of being attacked by Jason in a canoe.

 Alice's second cinematic appearance comes in the sequel, Friday the 13th Part 2 (1981).
-Although Adrienne King received top billing for the film, suggesting Alice would be prominently featured throughout, the character is suddenly killed in the prologue by Jason, who is revealed to be alive, fully grown, and seeking vengeance for the death of his mother.
+Although Adrienne King received top billing for the film, suggesting Alice would be prominently featured throughout, the character is suddenly killed in the prologue by Jason (Steve Daskewisz), who is revealed to be alive, fully grown, and seeking vengeance for the death of his mother.
 Alice's unexpected demise became a catalyst for a trope found in later slasher films, in which the main surviving protagonist from the first film is unexpectedly killed off in the subsequent sequel.
-In the franchise's 2009 reboot, which reimagined the events of the first four films, Alice's analogue is an unnamed character portrayed by Stephanie Rhodes.
-The unnamed camp counselor character beheads the crazed Pamela Voorhees (Nana Visitor), an event witnessed by the young Jason.
+In the franchise's 2009 reboot, which reimagined the events of the original films, Alice's analogue is an unnamed character portrayed by Stephanie Rhodes.
+The unnamed camp counselor character beheads the crazed Pamela Voorhees (Nana Visitor), an event witnessed by the young Jason (Caleb Guss).